qeesung/gitaly/doc/beginners_guide.md

 ##### Integration Tests

 A typical set of Golang tests for an RPC consists of two or three test
+functions:

+- a success test
-functions: a success test, a failure test (usually a table driven test using t.Run), and sometimes a validation test.
+- a failure test (usually a table driven test using t.Run)
+- sometimes a validation test.

 Our Golang RPC tests use in-process test servers that only implement the service the current RPC belongs to.

 For example, if you are working on an RPC in the 'RepositoryService', your tests would go in `internal/gitaly/service/repository/your_rpc_test.go`.